MoovendhanR/ecommerce-site-redux/README.md

-#ECOMMERCESITE-USING-REDUX
+## E-COMMERCESITE-USING-REDUX

-I developed this small ecommerce-site within a week using only redux.
+I developed this small e-commerce-site within a week using only redux.

 ## 🛠 Tech Stack <br/>